Doctelligence/doctelligence.github.io/about.md

 **What we’re all about:**

-- **Decentralized Data**: Keeping data secure on-device, without intermediaries.
+- **Data Ownership**: Keeping data secure on-device, without intermediaries.
 - **Decentralized AI**: Sharing only encrypted model updates for AI development.
-- **Decentralized Rewards**: Data owners earn rewards by opting in.
+- **Direct Rewards**: Data owners earn rewards by opting in.

 ## Join Us